York-and-Maastricht-Data-Science-Group/fairml/README.md

    fairml.py
    generator
    ```
 6. Let's run Jupyter Notebook to execute the generated `demo.ipynb`.
-Remember to replace `%cd` with `$PWD` if you are running on Linux.
+Remember to replace `%cd` with `$PWD` if running on Linux.
    ```
    docker run --rm -d -i -t -v %cd%:/fairml --hostname=fairml -p 8888:8888 --name=fairml-jupyter fairml -j demo.ipynb
     ```
 7. Use your browser to access [http://localhost:8888](http://localhost:8888).
 You will see Jupyter Notebook with your current directory as your working directory.
-Open `demo.ipynb` file and run the whole notebook.
+Open the `demo.ipynb` file and run the whole notebook.

 ### [More...](#contents)

 8. We don't have to run the wizard all the time.
 We can directly add the desired classifiers, bias mitigation algorithms, and bias metrics directly into the generated `*.flexmi` file and re-generate the `*.py`/`*.ipynb` files.
-Let's add `theil_index` metric to the end of `demo.flexmi` file so the end of file becomes like this.
+Let's add the `theil_index` metric to the end of the `demo.flexmi` file, so the end part becomes like this.
    ```
      ...
      ...